dli85/tic-tac-toe-ai/README.md

 ## Neural Network (Reinforcement learning)

 The reinforcement learning algorithm works by training an agent/model through a reward system.
 At first, the agent does not know any game strategies, it only knows the rules.
 Through a process of exploration, the agent is able to determine the most rewarding path/strategy.
+The process for learning is the following:

+1. A new game is started.
+2. The two agents/models (one for player 1, the other for player 2) play against each other until the game is finished.
+Whenever an agent has to make a move, it uses the epsilon-greedy method to decided whether to make a random move or make the best possible move (exploration vs exploitation).
+3. Once the game is finished, the game history is recorded.
+Once enough games are finished, the learning starts.
+4. During learning, the game history is analyzed.
+Moves that result in a win are rewarded positively, moves resulting in a draw or a loss are rewarded similarly.
+Over time, the agents become better.

 # Usage